biopython/biopython.github.io/wiki/Phylo_cookbook.md

  - Cookbook
 ---

-Here are some examples of using Bio.Phylo for some likely tasks.
-Some of the given functions might be added to Biopython in a later release, but you can use them in your own code with Biopython 1.54.
+Here are some examples of using [Bio.Phylo](Phylo "wikilink") for some likely tasks.
+Some of these functions might be added to Biopython in a later release, but you can use them in your own code with Biopython 1.54.

 Consensus methods
 -----------------